pzzd/thinking-about-deep-learning/10_data_preparation.md

 Goal is to adjust data for the most efficient and effective learning process without changing the meaning of the data.

+## Definitions
+Feature is a value attributed to a sample.
+A sample can have many features.

 ## Data cleaning

 We should address blanks, incorrect entries, or other errors.